-This policy and procedures applies to:
+This policy and procedure applies to:

-- the Executive management team

-- staff directly engaged or employed by the Executive management team

-- contracted staff ie. contracted service provider whether or not a body corporate or any other person is an intermediary) engaged by the

-- volunteers; and
+- staff directly engaged or employed by the Executive management team - contracted staff ie. contracted service provider whether or not a body corporate or any other person is an intermediary) engaged by the - volunteers; and - students.

-- students.